-The tank of Baby Green Iguanas can be kept humid by placing a water bowl inside the tank.
-They can also be misted regularly to keep the Baby Iguanas hydrated.
+Baby Green Iguanas can be kept humid by placing a water bowl inside the tank.
+They can also be misted regularly to be kept hydrated.

-Green Iguanas also need access to UV lighting because it helps them absorb calcium and regulate vitamin levels inside their body.
-Fluorescent bulbs or mercury vapor bulbs can be used to provide the UV lighting.
-Fluorescent bulbs should be replaced every 6 to 7 months because over time they tend to lose their efficiency.
+Green Iguanas also need access to UVB lighting because it helps them absorb calcium and regulate vitamin levels inside their body.
+Fluorescent bulbs or mercury vapor bulbs can be used to provide the UVB lighting.
+Fluorescent bulbs should be replaced every 6 to 7 months because over time they will lose their efficiency.
 Mercury vapor bulbs work longer and don’t need to be replaced until they stop emitting light.

-Place the bulb in a way so as it is not blocked by glass or plastic as it can filter out the beneficial rays that your reptile needs.
+Place the bulb in a way so as it is not blocked by glass or plastic because glass will filter out the beneficial UV rays that your reptile needs.

 Clean water should always be available inside their enclosure.
 A small water bowl can be used for baby Iguanas.
 If their enclosure is a bit large some baby Iguanas may have difficulty finding the water bowl, so misting them regularly is important.

 For adult Green Iguanas a large water pan should be placed inside their enclosure.
 The water bowl should be large enough for them to soak and relax.
-The water source should be secured to the floor to prevent the bowl from flipping.
+The water source should be secured to the floor to prevent the bowl from flipping over.